-- The new Mojo HD5 is faster both up and down the mountain
+- The updated Mojo HD5 is faster both up and down the mountain

-- New carbon frame boosts stiffness without increasing weight
+- Updated frame boosts stiffness without increasing weight

-- Longer travel 170mm fork lets you charge harder than before
+- 6.7in front, 6in rear travel lets you charge harder than before

-- Longer and slacker geometry improves stability on descents
+- Longer, slacker geometry improves stability and confidence

-- Steeper seat tube is more comfortable and efficient on climbs
+- Steep seat tube is more comfortable on the climbs